Strawberry Polish Club

 The 1 relay

-In our version of Polish Club, the 1 relay denies game-forcing values.
-There are two options in this relay.
+In our version of Polish Club, the 1 relay denies invitational values.
+This relay contains weak hands without another suitable bid.

-We swap the 2 and 2NT responses for better constructiveness, courtesy of Ting-Yu Ye (TpKotoba).
+We swap the 2 and 2NT responses for better constructiveness by courtesy of Ting-Yu Ye (TpKotoba).

 Positive 1M responses